 Step 3.
 Apply Now!

-We’re so glad you’re interested in becoming a Big Sister or Big Sibling mentor!
-Before continuing, please take a moment to review the following slideshow about being a mentor:
+We’re so glad you’re interested in becoming a Big Sisters mentor!
+Before continuing, please take a moment to review our Frequently Asked Questions about being a mentor:

 To access the application form, enter your info below!

 Step 4.
 Next Steps

 You will receive a confirmation email when you submit your application.
 Due to current COVID-19 safety restrictions it may be sometime before we process your application and contact your references.
 When we process your application, you will receive an email to let you know that your references will be contacted.
 Once all your references are complete, we will be in touch to register you for a training session.
 Currently our training sessions are held virtually.
 After you attend training your caseworker will schedule a virtual screening interview with you.

 Finally, your application will be reviewed for acceptance.
 Once accepted, your caseworker will begin to look for a Little Sister to match you with.
 We try to match you with a Little who lives in your area and shares similar interests.
 Matches are currently meeting virtually at first and then transitioning to socially distanced in person hang outs due to COVID-19.
 Your caseworker will provide you with ongoing support and check-ins during your match.